OcaJoy/AIConfigurableAntenna/docs/source/software.rst

     - ``modeInput = 2``: must input an frequency within 320 MHz to 1.6 GHz (integers only)
     - ``modeInput = 3``: must input the desired absolute length of the main antenna within 5.6 - 23 centimeters
     - ``modeInput = 4``: must input the desired absolute length of the main antenna within 5.6 - 23 centimeters
+    - ``modeInput = 5``: must input desired dinstace of main antenna holders from center within 6.2 - 23 centimeters
-    - ``modeInput = 5``: must input the desired absolute distance of the reflector antennas within 4.51 - 24 centimeters
+    - ``modeInput = 6``: must input the desired absolute distance of the reflector antennas within 4.51 - 24 centimeters
 - **Returns:** None

 3.4.2 ``HumanInput()``